mjchamplin/Personal-Website/src/index.md

 layout: base
 title: Product designer and researcher
 slug: 'home'
-description: 'Michael Champlin is a product designer and researcher in Dallas, Texas.
+description: 'Michael Champlin is a product designer and researcher in Portland, Oregon.
 He has over 15 years of experience in both research and design execution.'
 ---

 <section id="intro" class="grid-item-4 grid-offset-2">
-  <p>I’m Michael, a multidisciplinary designer currently based in Texas.
+  <p>I’m Michael, a multidisciplinary designer based in Portland, Oregon.
 As a product design consultant with 15 years experience in research and execution, I help brands and causes tell stories using design and technology.</p>
 </section>
 <div class="rule grid-item-5 grid-offset-1 grid-gutter-slug"></div>
 <section class="grid-item-4 grid-offset-2">